Draft World Splitter Settings

 Why It Exists

 VySol needs draft worlds to start with agreed splitter settings before the recursive text splitter, Ingestion tab, and full commit flow exist.
-The settings are available to backend code as character counts, but they do not validate user choices, run splitting, or persist anything to the global database.
+The settings are available to backend code as character counts, and validation gives future Start or Resume flows a backend-owned gate before parsing, splitting, source copying, or commit work begins.

 Ownership Boundary